Hook Model Framework

 - Map your product to the specific negative emotion it resolves (boredom, loneliness, confusion, FOMO)

-- Effective external triggers must be well-timed, actionable, and lead to the simplest possible next action
+- Effective external triggers are well-timed, actionable, and lead to the simplest possible next action

 Product applications: